The Chronicles of Spangla

 Travel back in time

-New professions began to appear around the world, including that of the “Spengler”*, which gave rise to the genealogy of the “Spangler” family and the “Spanglwirt”.
+New professions began to appear around the world, including that of the “Spengler”*, which gave rise to the genealogy of the “Spangler” family and the “Spangla”.
 Towards the end of the sixteenth century, however, the art of the coppersmith suffered a rapid decline, and these smiths had to find a new occupation.
 The Spängler family branched out into the mule trade.

 * crafting, processing or manufacturing of metal objects